abstractmath.org

 Negation

-Negation has the very simple truth table shown on the right.
-The assertion “not P” is true exactly when P is false.
+Negation has the very simple truth table shown below.
+The assertion "not $P$" is true exactly when P is false.

 These examples show the kinds of problems you can have in negating a mathematical statement.